Philippine Military Academy

 The Philippine Military Academy (Akademiyang Militar ng Pilipinas / Academia Militar de Filipinas) also referred to by its acronym PMA is the premier military academy for Filipinos aspiring for a commission as a military officer of the Armed Forces of the Philippines (AFP).
-It was established on December 21, 1935, by the virtue of National Defense Act of 1935.
+It was established on December 21, 1936, by the virtue of National Defense Act of 1935.
 It is patterned after the United States Military Academy, in West Point, New York.
-The academy is located in the city of Baguio, and serves as the primary training school for future officers of the AFP.
+The academy is located in the municipality of Tuba in Benguet and the city of Baguio, and serves as the primary training school for future officers of the AFP.

 The academy traces its roots to 1898, when Emilio Aguinaldo decreed the establishment of the Academia Militar in the Philippines.
 The present academy serves as a national historical landmark for historic contribution and its “long and unending line of quality military education.”
 The campus is a popular tourist destination in Baguio.

 Cadet candidates for admission must undergo and pass series of testing (Written, Physical, Medical and Neuro-Psychiatric); around 400 men and women enter the academy each June.
 Students are officers-in-training and referred to as "cadets" or collectively as the "Cadet Corps Armed Forces of the Philippines" (CCAFP).
 Tuition and monthly allowances are fully funded by the government in exchange for an active duty service obligation upon graduation.

-The academic program grants a Bachelor of Science in National Security Management with a curriculum that maintains a high level standard of cadet's performance in academics, military tactics and sports & physical fitness.
+The academic program grants a Bachelor of Science in Management major in Security Studies with a curriculum that maintains a high level standard of cadet's performance in academics, military tactics and sports & physical fitness.
 Cadets are required to conform with the Honor Code which states that "We, the cadets, do not lie, cheat, steal, nor tolerate among us those who do."
-PMA bases cadet's development in four aspects: character, academics, military and physical.
+The PMA bases cadet development on four aspects: character, academics, military and physical.
 Graduates are commissioned as second lieutenants in the Philippine Army and Philippine Air Force and as ensigns in the Philippine Navy.

 Despite the limited baccalaureate offered, the academy consistently places in the top 100 Universities and Colleges in Philippines for its quality education and management.
-PMA is ISO 9001:2015 certified.
+The PMA is ISO 9001:2015 certified.